My noble Friend the Minister of State, Home Office (Baroness Williams of Trafford), has today made the following written ministerial statement:

 to exercise general oversight of police use of DNA samples, DNA profiles and fingerprints.
 His report is a statutory requirement of section 21 of the Protection of Freedoms Act 2012.

 Copies of the report will be available from the Vote Office.
-The Government’s response will be placed in the Library of the House.
+The Government’s response will be placed in the Libraries of both Houses.